 We know it feels like we just finished campaign season, but you’ve probably noticed an uptick in campaign mailers and yard signs from candidates running for municipal office.
-That’s because, on May 7, Denver voters will elect municipal leaders, including the person who will sit in the mayor’s office.
+On May 7, Denver went to the polls to elect new leaders.
+But after the ballots were counted, a handful of races—including for mayor—didn’t produce a clear winner, triggering a runoff that will take place on June 4.

 Editor’s note: Responses have been edited for length and clarity.